eparkinson/softwarependula/content/post/leadership-dancing-guy.md

 date = "2021-01-06"
 +++

-I've always thought this lesson to be *especially* relevant to open source startups.x
+I've always thought this lesson to be *especially* relevant to open source startups.

 {{< youtube fW8amMCVAJQ >}}